 - Be sure to sort campus mail for in-house delivery within your own building.
 Depositing this mail into campus mail boxes for redelivery back to point of origin is very inefficient and causes needless delays.

-- To speed delivery time of incoming USPSmail, include your name, department, building, and correct Zip+4 code in the return address of all outgoing correspondence.
+- To speed delivery time of incoming Federal mail, include your name, department, building, and correct Zip+4 code in the return address of all outgoing correspondence.
 If you don't know your Zip+4 code, contact Central Mail Services at 2-7751.

 - When you have unusually large mailings, call Central Mail Services at 2-7751 so we can make efficient handling arrangements.

-Departmental relocations do occur.
-Please notify CMS in advance of the address change and complete Change of Address cards, provided by CMS.
-First and Second Class mail can be forwarded at no charge to the department.
-Non-profit, or Standard rate mail will be returned to the department.
-The department can then add postage and send on to the addressee, or dispose of that mail internally.
+Nixie mail (Federal mail lacking a building name) is received by Central Mail Services, sorted, and dispatched with campus mail, creating a delay.
+Departments should complete Change of Address cards, provided by Central Mail Services, to correct addresses on this type of mail.
+First class mail can be forwarded at no charge to the department.
+Second-class can be forwarded as well.
+Non-profit, or bulk rate will be sent back to the department.
+The department can then add postage and send on to addressee, or dispose of that mail internally.
 If you have problems on a continuous basis with any type of mail, please call CMS at 2-7751.

 When preparing a mass mailing for distribution around campus, please follow these steps: